Welcome to Serendip Children's Home

 A fun fitness fundraiser raising money for shoes for children in SriLanka” A Serendip supporter, Shagobi, and 16 friends are Gym 'bike riding' for 10k to raise funds for children's shoes in the Wanni.
 Many schoolchildren walk up to 5 miles to get to school on hot and dusty tracks.
 This will make their lives a lot easier.
 You too can help reward their sacrifice by giving a donation at Just Giving

-Supporters of Serendip & V4U are coming together to complete a 7.5 mile walk (or 3 miles for the very young or aged) to raise money toward the creation of a 'Model Village' in Vanni, Sri Lanka.
+Supporters of Serendip & V4U have completed a 7.5 mile walk (or 3 miles for the very young or aged) to raise money toward the creation of a 'Model Village' in Vanni, Sri Lanka.
 This will include a pre-school, waste recycling facility, energy renewable sources (solar panels, etc) and the establishment of some cottage industries.
 This project is a joint effort by the members of the Otthulaippu initiative, a collaboration of charitable organisations including Serendip.
+View video

 The work we provide